Vente d’une entreprise entre personnes liées : ce que vous devez savoir

 Communication plan

-- Develop a communications plan: Determine key messages, communication channels and timeline.
+1. Develop a communication plan: Determine key messages, communication channels and timing.

-- Train leaders: Train leaders and managers to communicate effectively with their teams.
+2. Training leaders: Training leaders and managers to communicate effectively with their teams.

-- Implement the plan: Deliver messages on schedule and respond to questions and concerns from employees and customers.
+3. Implement the plan: Deliver messages according to the planned schedule and respond to questions and concerns from employees and customers.

 Integration of corporate cultures

-- Define a common vision: Organize workshops to define a new vision and shared values.
+2. Define a shared vision: Organize workshops to define a new vision and shared values.

 Harmonization of benefits and working conditions

-- Communicate changes: Inform employees of changes to benefits and explain the reasons behind these changes.
+2. Communicate changes: Inform employees about changes to benefits and explain the reasons behind the changes.

 Frequently Asked Questions (FAQ)